 It wouldn’t be January without a smorgasbord of new-year predictions, and we’ve got some intriguing ones for you.
 From AI ubiquity, vendor consolidation, and breakthrough results in manufacturing analytics to new cloud options and more, the next 12 months will be eventful indeed.
-So before the year gets any older, let’s peer into our 2019 crystal ball:
+So before the year gets any older, let’s peer into our Digital Manufacturing Predictions of 2019 crystal ball:

 1. Manufacturers Emerge from Pilot Purgatory and go for Enterprise Scale